j-d0g/mistral-7b-nli/HUB_MODEL.md

 These models are designed for NLI tasks where understanding the reasoning process (via CoT) is valuable.
 The main differences between the variants:

-- **Ablation 0 Best**: Good overall balance of performance and reasoning with a small batch approach
+- **Ablation0_Best**: Good overall balance of performance and reasoning with a small batch approach
-- **Ablation 1 Best**: Enhanced performance with medium batch size and memory optimization
+- **Ablation1_Best**: Enhanced performance with medium batch size and memory optimization
-- **Ablation 2 Best**: Highest capacity and stability, best for complex reasoning tasks
+- **Ablation2_Best**: Highest capacity and stability, best for complex reasoning tasks

 All models output both detailed reasoning and a final classification label in JSON format.

-*(Add more details about Usage, Limitations, Bias, Training Procedure, Evaluation Results as available)*
+## Limitations and Ethical Considerations

+### Known Limitations

+1. **Domain Specificity**: The models are trained on a limited set of NLI examples and may not generalize to all domains
+2. **Reasoning Patterns**: The models may develop specific reasoning patterns that don't represent the full spectrum of logical analysis
+3. **Context Length**: Fine-tuning used 512 tokens which may limit performance on very long inputs

+### Ethical Considerations

+1. **Bias**: The models may inherit biases present in the training data
+2. **Reasoning Transparency**: While CoT improves explainability, models may still occasionally rationalize incorrect conclusions

+---

+*This model card was created as part of a university assignment at The University of Manchester.
+The metrics reported were generated using the `generate_card_metrics.py` script.*